We understand that many times, a student’s choice to go abroad is made possible thanks to the support of his or her parents.

 Your son or daughter will need to budget for food and drinks.
 Depending on his or her lifestyle choices, the budget will vary.
 We usually recommend between 100 and 200 Euros per week to cover these costs.

 Madrid is a well-connected city.
-Public libraries, such as Biblioteca Manuel Alvar (Calle de Azcona 42) have Wifi.
+Numerous cafés and all public libraries have Wifi.
 The library at the Reina Sofia Museum is a particularly beautiful option for conducting research with free Wifi (more information here).
 All EMT (red public buses) have also been equipped with wifi.

 It is recommended that students purchase a pre-paid phone or SIM card in order to save on local and international calls while in Madrid.
 Another option is to consult with your local phone company back home to see if you can get an affordable international data plan.